rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 # Conclusion

-Those are my favorite extension for Visual Studio Code at the moment that I'm writing this, I hope that they help you to improve your experience using this famous code editor, comment below this article if you have any other extensions recommendation!
+These are my favorite extension for Visual Studio Code at the moment that I'm writing this.
+I hope that they help you to improve your experience using this famous code editor and please feel free to comment below this article if you have any other extensions recommendation!